mvvalt/Rendering-Framework-Skeletons/README.md

 # Rendering-Framework-Skeletons
-These are a set of application skeletons that I use for software renderers, game demos, etc.
+These are a set of application skeletons that I use for software renderers, game demos, emulators, etc.

 ### Third-party
 OpenGL headers can be obtained from https://www.khronos.org/registry/OpenGL/index_gl.php